 R&B/pop singer Sandra Bouza has a lot to offer through her music and life experience.
 On her introductory EP, Three Years, produced by Hill Kourkoutis (SATE, Jules), the Toronto native who has lived, studied or worked all over the world, lets her stories breathe in songs that are deeply personal.
-Her full length album "Falling Away From Me" was released on February 14 2020 and is available here.
+Her full length album "Falling Away From Me" was released on February 14, 2020, receiving international acclaim, and is available here.

 “I thought I had to give up music, but when I reached sobriety I got this offer to work in this beautiful country full-time doing music and that’s where I did a lot of my healing,” says Sandra of her three years in Morocco, starting in 2015.
 “It was a gift, and then to be able to come back to Toronto and work on these songs and recordings, that was a gift too.”

 In her youth, Sandra spent five months every other year in Spain, where her father was from and her mother would homeschool her children up in the mountains.
 As for music, she says, “Mom was

 While they didn’t have a piano, Sandra leaned how to play using a hand drawn keyboard on a piece of paper, and by the time she was given a Casio keyboard at age 10, she was ready.
 She and her sister regularly performed for family and neighbours, and at age 11 were offered $100 to play three songs at La Contessa Ballroom in Toronto.
 She wrote her first original song in grade 6.

 At 19, while at school in Hamilton, Ontario, Sandra played coffee shops and continued performing when she relocated to Guelph.
 But she hadn’t yet decided to pursue music as a career; in fact, she next went to St. Andrews University in Scotland to get her Masters in Museum Studies.
 Not surprisingly, her second week there she met a guy on the beach playing guitar, and they started playing in a 10-piece soul-funk band.
 She also played solo in the town of Dundee.
 “I was still pursuing museum work, but more of my heart was in music,” she says.